 When an employee says they are stressed, there are several ways you can make life easier for them at work.

 It may seem like adjusting for one person could alienate other staff, but sometimes it’s necessary.
 Instead of potentially leaving an employee’s condition to worsen, address the workplace triggers that could be responsible.
 For example: tweak their working hours to allow them to attend a therapy session, or make sure that work is delegated in a way that won’t prove overwhelming.

 If your workplace offers mental health support, make sure it’s well publicised.
 If you don’t currently offer any extra support, consider introducing measures to help.
 External mental health and Employee Assistance Programme helplines are affordable ways to support employees with depression.
 You could also consider training mental health first aiders within your workplace.

 A mental health helpline comes as standard with Benenden Healthcare for Business.
 It’s straight away and is accessible 24/7 so employees can speak to a qualified counsellor whenever they need some support.

 Don’t be too intense

 Checking in with a sick employee is only natural but overdoing it could do more harm than good.
 Sometimes, people with depression may want a quiet moment alone, while others may not be in the mood to talk.
 Many individuals with depression may see work as something that gets them out of bed and is a distraction from intrusive thoughts.

 You never know how someone may really be feeling, so be mindful that too much special attention may not be the answer.

 Take part in Mental Health Awareness campaigns

-Being aware of days such as World Mental Health Day can show employees suffering from depression that you care.
-You could take part in the Mental Health Foundation’s ‘Tea and Talk’ event, sitting down for a break at some point during the day to enjoy a brew and a slice of cake with your team.
+Being aware of days such as World Mental Health Day can show employees suffering from depression you care.
+You could organise an office ‘Tea and Talk’ event with support from the Mental Health Foundation, sitting down for a break at some point during the day to enjoy a brew and a slice of cake with your team.